 IEPR is a project cost but is not cost shared.
-The cost of IEPR is currently estimated to be \$50,000.
 The IEPR panel review will be Federally funded.
-In-house costs associated with developing and procuring the IEPR panel contract as well as PDT response to IEPR comments will be cost shared expenses.
+Inhouse costs associated with developing and procuring the IEPR panel contract as well as PDT response to IEPR comments will be cost shared expenses.

 IEPR will be conducted by a minimum of 4 IEPR team members.
-Disciplines that are anticipated to undergo IEPR are hydrology, hydraulic design, geotechnical engineering, feasibility-level design, environmental compliance, and economics.
+Disciplines that are anticipated to undergo IEPR are hydrology, hydraulic and geotechnical engineering and feasibility-level design, environmental compliance, and economics.
 Work undertaken as part of these technical disciplines is considered to be highly complex due to the size of the study area as well as the existing complex water storage and conveyance system in the study area.
 Of these products that will undergo IEPR, all will be reviewed by the PDT and undergo DCQ and ATR prior to submittal for IEPR.
-This includes products that are produced by the non-Federal sponsors as in-kind services and products produced by contractors.
-In-kind services provided by the non-Federal sponsor will be determined at a later time.
+This includes products that are produced by the non-Federal sponsors as in-kind services.

-- A. Project Magnitude.
-The Coyote Valley Dam Feasibility Study will evaluate a high magnitude project.
-The Study will evaluate the need for additional water storage and flood risk management in the Upper Basin of the Russian River.
-Some of the alternatives to be considered will include raising the existing dam structure approximately 40 feet to its previously authorized height to increase the reservoir capacity, or to a height less than was provided for in the initial authorization.
-This alternative could involve reconfiguration of the dam's outlet works, emergency spillway structure, and the possible relocation of any adjacent non-project owned structures that ware currently in the footprint of the dam structure expansion. - B. Project Risk.
+A. Project Magnitude.
+Due to the densely populated study area and the scale of the project the magnitude is considered to be high.

+B. Project Risk.
 This project is considered to have high overall risk.
 The potential for failure is high because of the complex nature of the study area.
 It will be important to make sound planning assumptions in application of all the modeling and judgment and to do so will require application of multiple levels of review.
 Public and agency input will be sought in order to minimize the potential for controversy.
-Uncertainty of success of the project ultimately will be low to moderate if the proposed review processes are implemented because the methods used for evaluating the project are standard and the concept of implementing proposed project features is not innovative. - C. Vertical Team Consensus.
+Uncertainty of success of the project ultimately will be low to moderate - if the proposed review processes are implemented - because the methods used for evaluating the project are standard and the concept of implementing proposed project features is not innovative.

+The greatest project risks will involve the level of protection provided by structural flood-risk management measures.
+The study will attempt to quantify residual risk associated with the alternative plans.

+C. Vertical Team Consensus.
 This Review Plan will serve as the coordination document to obtain vertical team consensus.
-Subsequent to PCX concurrence, the plan will be provided to the vertical team for approval.
-MSC approval of the plan will indicate vertical team consensus. - D. Products for Review.
+Subsequent to PCX approval, the plan will be provide to the vertical team for approval.
+MSC approval of the plan will indicate vertical team consensus.

+D. Products for Review.
 Interim products for hydrology, hydraulic and geotechnical design and economics will be provided before the draft report is released for public review.
-One panelist will be assigned to each interim product for review.
 The full IEPR panel will receive the entire draft feasibility report, draft environmental impact statement and all technical appendixes concurrent with public and agency review.
+Public comments were received at a public scoping meeting held in April 26 and will be summarized in an appendix to the feasibility report and thus be made available too the IEPR panel.
 The final report to be submitted by the IEPR panel must be submitted to the PDT within 60 days of the conclusion of public review.
 A representative of the IEPR panel must attend any public meeting(s) held during public and agency review of the draft report.
-The San Francisco District will draft a response to the IEPR final report and process it through the vertical team for discussion at the Civil

-Works Review Board (CWRB).
+The San Francisco District will draft a response to the IEPR final report and process it through the vertical team for discussion at the Civil Works Review Board (CWRB).
 An IEPR panel member must attend the CWRB.
 Following the CWRB, the Corps will issue final response to the IEPR panel and notify the public.